Silverzonegames/.github/profile/README.md

 # Official sources of information regarding Silverzone Oy

-All information about the company is only provided in this GitHub repository, the Documentation repository and tye company's website.
+All information about the company is only provided in this GitHub repository, the Documentation repository and the company's website.

-If you are a business partner, the Finnish patent and registry admimistration is the authoritative source for all things related to corporate representation and current officers.
+If you are a business partner, the Finnish patent and registry administration is the authoritative source for all things related to corporate representation and current officers.